Rama-Chunduri/Task-Manager/README.md

 **Add:** A user can add a task to their weekly schedule.
 **Print Their Schedule:** User can choose to view and print their schedule onto the terminal.
 Their schedule can also be organized by their start date, due date, duration, completion, tag, and priority.

-**Remind Feature:** User would also be reminded if their task is 24 hours before the due date or if the end of the week is approaching.
+**Remind Feature:** User will also be reminded if their task is 24 hours before the due date or if the end of the week is approaching.
->
->
-### Languages and Development:

-- Description: The language that we will be using for this project will be C++.
-We will also be using Visual Studio Code, Valgrind, and the gdb debugger.
+### Program Inputs/Outputs:
 - Input: Name of user, password, name of task, description, due date, start date, task duration, completion status of task, tag, and priority of tasks.

 - Output: